 God’s Wisdom says that “All the words of my mouth are in righteousness; there is nothing froward or perverse in them.”
 All the words of the God’s book are inspired by God, they are true, righteous, and nothing twisted can be found in them.
 We may not understand all of the Bible, and we may not always interpret it properly.
 Nevertheless, every word of the Bible is God-breathed, divinely inspired, inerrant, infallible, and wholly dependable.
 All of God’s words are righteous.
 All of God’s words are right.
 We may not like them, and we may not want to obey them, but they are right.

 The Scriptures contain unfathomable depths.
 How could it be otherwise when the words are those of an infinite God?
 A man can study the Bible all his life and still feel he has but touched the fringe of Inspiration’s garment.
 At the same time a little child can read and understand the Bible.
 It is that simple.

 There is enough truth in the Word of God to save a soul and truth enough to occupy the sharpest mind for a lifetime.

-Click on the link below to hear a message on who John the Baptist was.
+Click on the link below to hear a message on the characteristics of God’s Word.